-- Civilians overseas, Military, their spouses and dependents: This form is for use by civilians who will be overseas during the primary or election and require their ballot be sent to an overseas address; military members, their spouses & their dependents.
+- Civilians overseas, Military, their spouses and dependents: A Federal Post Card Application is for use by military members, their spouses & their dependents and civilians who will be overseas during the primary or election and require their ballot be sent to an overseas address.
 This form can be used for more than one primary or election.
 This form serves as an application for an absentee ballot and a registration form.

 - Military Absentee Ballot Application (PDF): This form is for use by military members, their spouses & their dependents.
 It is valid for one primary or election only.

 - Civilian Absentee Ballot Application (PDF): This form is for civilians needing an absentee ballot but whose ballot will be sent to a U.S. address.

 - Absentee Assistance Form (PDF): This form is used for individuals with an illness or physical disability to designate someone to pick up and/or deliver an Absentee Ballot on their behalf.
 This form must accompany a signed and completed Civilian Absentee Ballot Application when picking up a ballot.

 Get free Adobe Reader

 Absentee ballot applications must be received in the Elections Office no later than 5:00 pm on the Tuesday prior to the primary or election.
 However, we highly recommend that you apply as early as possible to allow time for necessary mailings.
 Postmarks are not accepted.